Artists' Book (handmade)

 Reportedly, Dale was pleased with her wood engravings but was unhappy with the accordion-style binding she created.
 A few years later (c.
 1995-96) DeArmond attempted to create a similar book, this time consisting of insects.
 She sought the advice of Artemis BonaDea, her collaborator and co-creator of their artists' book, From Long Ago: Crest Hats, Masks and Faces from Alaska's Past, to improve the binding for the insect book.
 She finished all twenty-six wood engravings and also pulled a few proofs (some of which have surfaced; see below) but ultimately it was not completed.
 Little else is known about this project.

 From the colophon:

 This book was designed, engraved, hand printed on an etching press on Rising Stonehenge paper, assembled and bound in an edition of 8.

 - Frog (Palaeobatrachus)

 These uncolored prints were not included in the portfolios – they were likely proofs or samples.
 It is unknown how many of these were produced.

-This stamp was found on eBay a few years ago.
-It is Archaeopteryx, or "A" in the series.
-It does properly credit the artist with a "© Dale DeArmond," though it's not known if this was authorized by Dale, how many were made, or how many other letters (if any) exist.
+This stamp of Archaeopteryx (or "A" in the series") was found on eBay; it does properly credit the artist with a "© Dale DeArmond", though it's not known if this was authorized by Dale, how many were made, or how many other letters (if any) exist.